-Subtype group layers draw more efficiently than an equivalent set of individual layers because just a single call is made to the source data for the whole subtype group layer when panning, zooming, or otherwise redrawing.
-You set the layer properties, including symbology, display filters, scale ranges, and label settings, to each subtype layer in the composite subtype group layer individually.
+Subtype group layers draw more efficiently than an equivalent set of individual layers because a single call is made to the source data for the entire subtype group layer when panning, zooming, or otherwise redrawing.
+You set the layer properties, including symbology, scale ranges, and label settings, for each subtype layer in the composite subtype group layer individually.

 Both subtype group layers and subtype layers can be used as input to geoprocessing tools.
 When a subtype group layer is used as a geoprocessing input, all features from the source are considered (unless there is a definition query set on the subtype group layer).

 Add a subtype group layer to a map or scene

 To add a subtype group layer to a map or scene, complete the following steps:

 - On the Map tab, in the Layer group, click Add Preset , and click Subtype Group Layer.

 - On the Add Data dialog box, browse to the dataset and click Open.